ravi9/misc-readmes/openvino/install-openvino-genai-editable.md

 ## Notes
 - Ensure OpenVINO and GenAI versions match for compatibility
 - Use editable install (`-e`) for active Python development
-- C++ changes require manual rebuild
+- C++ changes require a manual rebuild